 Opening the conference was Dame Shirley Crammer from the Royal Society of Public Health.
 She discussed the relative importance of health and wellbeing, contrasted with how little of the health budget is actually spent on preventative measures.
 She discussed the importance a National approach in considering how to impact long term health resources, citing future general acts such as the current Scottish Health & Social Justice Policy and Welsh Public Policy, as examples.

 Professor Sir Michael Marmot followed, raising the importance of social justice and empowering the public to involve themselves in the improvement of their daily living conditions and inequalities.
-He emphasised the significance of health equity in all policies and highlighted concerning areas such as rising child poverty and lack of job stability on zero hours contracts.
+He emphasized the significance of health equity in all policies and highlighted concerning areas such as rising child poverty and lack of job stability on zero hours contracts.
 The ultimate aim, he stated, is for society to be socially sustainable.

 Sally Burlington, Head of Policy for “people” issues for the Local Government Association (LGA), discussed the dilemma of cross-party biases around health and wellbeing in local government, and the resulting importance that all sections of policies need to address health improvements.
 Local governments have had their funding cut by £16 million from £50,000,000 so affordable, effective problem management alternatives need to be developed.
 The Health and Well Being Boards are only a starting point to connect people in networks of clinical, political, professional and communities.
 By working with public services, they can have a cumulative positive impact on the wellbeing and health equity of the population.

 Martin Reeves, Chief Executive Coventry Council also mentioned the disparity of funding between acute systems and preventative health and wellbeing.
 Care needs to be an integrated form of social, environment and political problems working together.
-He emphasised by doing this Coventry Council developed a new model of systems which empowered the public and united the city.
+He emphasized by doing this Coventry Council developed a new model of systems which empowered the public and united the city.

 David Buck addressed factors impacting finances and divided them into those resulting in quick impact returns e.g. establishing and maintaining employment, being active and safe travel, whilst longer term impacts include planning greenspaces, structural environment and transport.
 Economic tools e.g. ROI tools can be beneficial in decision making and clarifying benefits, but are not dominant in decision making as they do not take into account inequalities.

-Dr Ann Marie Connolly came next, outlining multiple factors that impact health, including housing, alcohol, parenting skills to improve child speech and language, healthier food environments (e.g. no fast food restaurants within school neighbourhoods).
+Dr Ann Marie Connolly came next, outlining multiple factors that impact health, including housing, alcohol, parenting skills to improve child speech and language, healthier food environments (e.g. no fast food restaurants within school neighborhoods).
 Medical health itself only impacts on 43% of total health and wellbeing, with the remainder being due to economic, environmental and social factors.

 Jim McManus, Director of Public Health for Hertfordshire, rounded the morning up by commenting on the importance of empowering the workforce, informing the public and embedding health and equity in all policies.
 By engaging public and other council system experiences it enables councils to develop successful projects and adapt less successful projects.